zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-- Conceptually, you compute Shannon entropy H = -sum(p log2 p), which is easy to justify in a report
+> - Conceptually, you compute Shannon entropy `H = -sum(p log2 p)`, which is easy to justify in a report
-- The empty-window guard returns 0.0 so the signal stays numeric and safe for ML
+> - The empty-window guard returns 0.0 so the signal stays numeric and safe for ML
-- p = p[p > 0] is defensive; it avoids log issues if any zero probabilities appear
+> - `p = p[p > 0]` is defensive; it avoids log issues if any zero probabilities appear

 ---